leehosung/superlists/README.md

 - check the smallest style to get the confidence that the rest of the styling for that page is probably loaded too.
 - use assertAlmostEqual
+- you shouldn't write tests for design and layout